openid/authzen/authorization-api-1_0.md

 : OPTIONAL.
 A field, whose value is of type `string`, which is a {{RFC4001}} text representation of the IP Address

 deviceId:
 : OPTIONAL.
-A field, whose value is of type `string`, which uniquely identifies the device of the Principal
+A field, whose value is of type `string`, which uniquely identifies the device of the Subject

-The following non-normative example describes a Principal:
+The following non-normative example describes a Subject:

 ~~~ json
 {